-Over the years Brian has consistently been acknowledged to be a leader in the field both in Chambers Bar guide and in The Legal 500.
-In 2007, Brian was nominated by Chambers Bar guide as crime Junior of the year, in 2011 as crime silk of the year, and in 2013 by The Legal 500 as crime silk of the year.
+Over the years Brian has consistently been acknowledged to be ‘a leader in his field’ by both Chambers & Partners and Legal 500.
+In 2007, Brian was nominated by Chambers & Partners as ‘Crime Junior of the Year’ and in 2011 as ‘Crime Silk of the Year’.
+In 2013, Brian was also nominated by Legal 500 as ‘Crime Silk of the Year’.
 Brian has also been recently selected by Lawyer Monthly as outright winner of the 2015 “White Collar Crime Barrister of the Year – UK”.

 The Times named Brian in its law 100 list as one of the country’s 100 most influential lawyers.
 He was also listed by The London Evening Standard in the law section of the list of London’s 1000 most influential people for 2011, and in 2012 he was named by The London Evening Standard as one of London’s top three “Golden Legal Eagles” in crime.

 Media agencies often ask Brian for his opinion and input on current legal affairs, and he has been quoted and mentioned in many media articles.
 By way of example: in a recent Channel 4 News online article by Patrick Worrall “Why is there no courtroom drama like the real thing” which deals with the issue of cameras in the courtroom.
-See: http://www.channel4.com/news/why-there-is-no-courtroom-drama-like-the-real-thing
+See: http://www.channel4.com/news/why-there-is-no-courtroom-drama-like-the-real-thing.

 In the article Patrick said of Brian: